 Tax professionals designated as accredited tax preparers (ATP) can help ensure an individual’s returns are up to the standards of the IRS.
 By passing an exam, the national ATP credential demonstrates a thorough understanding of the current tax code and the preparation of individual tax returns.
 You can use SmartAsset’s free tool to find a financial advisor who may be able to help with both filing your taxes and making an overall tax plan.

 The accredited tax preparer certification is offered by the Accreditation Council for Accountancy and Taxation (ACAT), a nonprofit testing, accrediting and monitoring organization.
 While there are no education or work experience requirements, those seeking the credential must pass an in-person exam, which is offered twice at year at testing centers in all 50 states.

-To keep their credential current, ATPs must complete 24 hours a year of continuing education, or 72 hours continuing education in a three-year period.
+To keep their credential current, ATPs must complete 24 hours a year of continuing education or 72 hours of continuing education in a three-year period.
 The annual renewal fee for a single ACAT credential, including the ATP designation, is $99.

 Benefits of the ATP Designation

 For tax professionals, having an accredited tax preparer credential attached to your name will set you apart in the marketplace.
 For clients, choosing an ATP is a strong signal that the person they’re working with has advanced expertise.

 In addition, because they’ve already passed the ACAT exam, ATPs don’t have to take additional classes to earn a Record of Completion for the IRS’s Annual Filing Season Program (AFSP) — an initiative designed to encourage non-credentialed tax-return preparers to participate in continuing education courses.